MakingLife/evolvinator/README.md

 Code will execute upon upload, even if SD, ethernet and sensors hardware dependencies are not met

+Yet To Implement

+SD debugging
+Native SD debug info
+the SD card logging specified within evolvinator works, however it is not possible to debug the SD card via CardInfo (example sketch) when shield is connected to Mega.
+Presently checking successful logging requires loading SD into main computer, or loading it to an Uno board with CardInfo script (and utilising a different SD shield)

+// If you are using multiple shields, make sure each has a unique mac address.
+^~> Will need to liase with Erich regarding the network setup of the gallery space

 Debugging Arduino IDE on Linux

 Successful workarounds